 - Underwriters in the financing for Carlyle’s $7.4 billion acquisition of Veritas from Symantec Corporation, in the financing for AEA’s $1.9 billion acquisition of 24 Hour Fitness, in the financing for Ares’ $1.5 billion acquisition of CPG International, in the financing for Gartner, Inc.’s $2.6 billion acquisition of CEB Inc., in the financing for Olin Corporation’s $5 billion acquisition of Dow Chemical’s chlor-alkali business and in the financing for Charles River Laboratories’ $800 million acquisition of MPI Research

-- Underwriters in the $1 billion IPO, secondary offerings and debt financings for Realogy Holdings Corp., in the IPO of Neff Corporation, in the IPO of Laureate Education, Inc., the first IPO of a public benefit corporation and over $2 billion in debt financings for Laureate Education, Inc., and in the $1.4 billion IPO of ADT, Inc.
+- Underwriters in the $1 billion IPO, secondary offerings and debt financings for Realogy Holdings Corp., in the IPO of Laureate Education, Inc., the first IPO of a public benefit corporation and over $2 billion in debt financings for Laureate Education, Inc., in the $1.4 billion IPO of ADT, Inc., in the IPO of U.S. Xpress Enterprises, Inc. and in the IPO of Neff Corporation

-- Underwriters in the $1.8 billion debt financing for Hanesbrands Inc. and €500 million debt financing for Hanesbrands Finance Luxembourg S.C.A., in the €850 million debt financing for V.F.
-Corporation, in the $250 million debt financing for Rent-A-Center, Inc. and in the $700 million debt financings for Central Garden & Pet Company
+- Underwriters in the $1.5 billion debt financing for Sprint Corporation, in the $1.8 billion debt financing for Hanesbrands Inc. and €500 million debt financing for Hanesbrands Finance Luxembourg S.C.A., in the €850 million debt financing for V.F.
+Corporation, in the $250 million debt financing for Rent-A-Center, Inc. and in $700 million of debt financings for Central Garden & Pet Company

 - Underwriters in over $1.3 billion of debt financings for Cinemark USA, Inc. and in over $1 billion of debt financings for Pharmaceutical Product Development, LLC